Medicaid Nurse Aide | BCTC

 I passed the test, how do I get a copy of my license?

 Visit the Kentucky Board of Nursing Nurse Portal (new window) and check for the validation of license.
+You'll be able to view your online validation once your license is issued.
 You may print from that site.

 I've called the nurse aide office and left a message, when will I hear something?